jakelever/isub/README.md

 print(generated)
 ```

 You can then run it on the cluster with the `isub` command below.
-It should create a job that will be visible through the cluster console (link on the cluster Moodle page) and save the output to a log file.
+It should create a job that will be visible through the cluster console (link on the cluster Moodle page) and save the output to a log file in the same directory.

 ```
 isub --command "python3 example.py"